No house is perfect.

-You go to Google and type, “what to do if I failed inspection,” which takes you to this blog.
 Here are your options when your home does not pass inspection and why a cash buyer is a good solution to this problem.

 If major issues are found on your inspection report, action will have to be taken before the buyer who’s under contract will purchase the home.
 You can negotiate a new price, take care of the repairs, or call the whole thing off and start over.

 If your house fails inspection, you can negotiate with the buyer on the contract or decide to part ways.

 The easiest thing to do would be to adjust the selling price.
 You could give the buyer a repair credit that covers the cost of correcting what’s wrong with the home.
 To come up with a fair amount, you should get a few estimates on the work that needs to be done.

 You could also negotiate items that you were going to take with you, but could leave behind to make up for the cost of repairs.
 Maybe the buyer likes your furniture.
 Perhaps you don’t need to take the washer and dryer after all.
 Whatever the case, it’s worth looking into some sort of trade if you don’t want to pay for repairs.

 If the buyer added a home inspection report contingency, they can back out of the deal if they’re unsatisfied and get their earnest money returned.
 If this happens, you will be required to disclose the details of the inspection with future potential buyers in most cases.